MikroElektronika/mikrosdk_click_v2/clicks/9dof3/DETAILS.md

 ## Examples Description

-> This click introduces a small-scale absolute orientation sensor in the class of low-noise
+> This Click introduces a small-scale absolute orientation sensor in the class of low-noise
 > 9-axis measurement units.
 It comprises the full functionality of a triaxial, low-g acceleration
 > sensor, a triaxial angular rate sensor and a triaxial geomagnetic sensor.
 All three sensor
 > components can be operated and addressed independently from each other.
 9DOF 3 Click offers